Approximately counting and sampling small witnesses using a colourful decision oracle: Preliminaries

-We first prove a technical lemma, which should be read as follows.
+We now prove a technical lemma, which should be read as follows.
 We are given the ability to sample from bounded probability distributions $\calD_1,\dots,\calD_q$ on $[0,\infty)$.
-We wish to estimate the sum of their means using as few samples as possible, and we are given access to a crude estimate of the mean of each $\calD_i$ with multiplicative error $b$ (for ``bias'').
-Lemma~\ref{lem:dist-samp-2} says that we can do so to within relative error $\xi$, with failure probability at most $\delta$, by sampling $t_i$ times from $\calD_i$ for each $i \in [q]$.
-We will use this lemma in both \impsamp and \halve.
+We wish to estimate the sum of their means using as few samples as possible, and we are given access to a crude estimate of the mean of each $\calD_i$ with multiplicative error $b$ (for ``bias''). \cref{lem:dist-samp-2} says that we can do so to within relative error $\xi$, with failure probability at most $\delta$, by sampling $t_i$ times from $\calD_i$ for each $i \in [q]$.
+This lemma will be important for reducing the running time of our algorithm; see the sketch proof in section~\ref{sec:sketch} for more details.

 \begin{lemma} Let $0 < \xi,\delta < 1$, let $b \ge 1$, and let $M_1,\dots,M_q > 0$.
 For all $i \in [q]$, let $\calD_i$ be a probability distribution on $[0,M_i]$ with mean $\mu_i$.
 For all $i \in [q]$, let $\hmu_i$ satisfy $0 < \hmu_i \le \mu_i b$, and let